 While preparing for Black Friday and Cyber Monday many retailers could be inadvertently missing the biggest day in ecommerce’s global diary.

-Singles’ Day is a Chinese phenomenon which is opening up to provide international opportunities to tap into an event which last year saw $38.6bn worth of orders placed.
-That is roughly twice the size of Black Friday and Cyber Monday combined.
+Singles Day is a Chinese phenomenon which is opening up to provide international opportunities to tap into an event which last year Alibaba's sales totaled $74.1 billion, PYMNTS reports.
+The totals reflect more than week of sales, not just one day.

 That is not to say the day is limited to singles.
 Although that's how it originated, it has fast become a day where all manner of Chinese consumers are attracted to large savings.
 In fact, analysts at Kearney estimate four fifths of sales are family purchases.
 This figure is backed up by P&G reporting that its best-selling product last year was a 9kg combination pack of its laundry detergent Tide.
 That is enough to last a family many months, if not a year.